etc5523-2020/r-package-assessment-EmilySheehan0012/README.md

 status](https://github.com/etc5523-2020/r-package-assessment-EmilySheehan0012/workflows/R-CMD-check/badge.svg)](https://github.com/etc5523-2020/r-package-assessment-EmilySheehan0012/actions)
 <!-- badges: end -->

-The purpose of this package is to launch and simplify an app, which aids users to compare coronavirus in chosen states/territories in Australia.
+The purpose of this package is to launch and simplify an app.
+The app is a tool which hopes to assist with the comparison and analysis of coronavirus in chosen states/territories in Australia.

 ## Installation